wangyu09/exkaldi/README.md

 `.currentEpochPosition`
 Return the index position of current iteration corresponding to entire epoch.

+`.epochProgress`
+Return the progress of current epoch.

+`.chunkProgress`
+Return the progress of current chunk.

 < Methods >

 `.next()`
 Return a batch of data. it is a list object.

-`.getValiData(processFunc=None,batchSize=None,chunks='auto',otherArgs=None,shuffle=False)`
+`.get_retained_data(processFunc=None,batchSize=None,chunks='auto',otherArgs=None,shuffle=False,retainData=0.0)`
-Return a new DataIterator object if validation data was reserved before.Oor raise error.
+Return a new DataIterator object if data was retained before.
+Or raise error.
 If these parameters are None, use the same value with main iterator.

 ### Supporter(outDir='Result')